Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/planned-features/lights.md

 * Q&A: Will light be added to the game?
 (Part 2) https://clips.twitch.tv/NeighborlyCharmingBasenjiRlyTho
 * Q&A: Will light be added to the game?
 (Part 3) https://clips.twitch.tv/AbnegateEndearingBottleKlappa

+## May 26th, 2020 Livestream
+* Q&A: What does Performance Budget mean? https://www.youtube.com/watch?v=qg27gPorXB4
+* Q&A: Why can't you just add lights to the game? https://www.youtube.com/watch?v=IJdIUISe5S4

 ## March 9th, 2019 Livestream
 * [Q&A: Why did you take our industrial lights away from walkways, I miss those?](../../../transcriptions/yt-Tit_bHzixmk.md) https://www.youtube.com/watch?v=Tit_bHzixmk
 * Q&A: Will there be lamps for night? https://www.youtube.com/watch?v=SiS0HGq7_oU